Muts256/TOR-Usage-Threat-Hunt/README.md

 <h2> Lessons Learned </h2>

-- KQL Proficiency: Using KQL to query logs
+- KQL Proficiency: Using KQL to query logs.
-- Investigative reasoning: What logs to query from the given clues
+- Investigative reasoning: What logs to query from the given clues.
-- Event Correlation: Reconstruction Time frame of the events
+- Event Correlation: Reconstruction Time frame of the events.
 - Baseline behaviour: To make finding anomalies faster.
-- Importance of user education to avoid risky behaviour
+- Importance of user education to avoid risky behaviour.
-- Necessity of custom detection rules to detect usual/undesirable processes
+- Necessity of custom detection rules to detect usual/undesirable processes.

 <h2> 🤳 Connect with me:</h2>